awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

   For more information about using the AWS IoT Device SDK for Java v2 to connect to the AWS IoT Greengrass Core IPC service, see [Use AWS IoT Device SDK for Java v2](#ipc-java)\.
 + [AWS IoT Device SDK for Python v2](https://github.com/aws/aws-iot-device-sdk-python-v2) \(v1\.5\.3 or later\)

-  For more information about using the AWS IoT Device SDK for Java v2 to connect to the AWS IoT Greengrass Core IPC service, see [Use AWS IoT Device SDK for Python v2](#ipc-python)\.
+  For more information about using the AWS IoT Device SDK for Python v2 to connect to the AWS IoT Greengrass Core IPC service, see [Use AWS IoT Device SDK for Python v2](#ipc-python)\.

 ## Connect to the AWS IoT Greengrass Core IPC service<a name="ipc-service-connect"></a>